Help and support

 Taking pictures on a device

-A feature on the new Samsung Galaxy S5, that lets you take movement and action shots, without the pictures becoming blurred.
+Superfast auto-focus lets you take movement and action shots, without the pictures becoming blurred.
+You can use superfast auto-focus on Samsung phones.

 A technology used to produce clear photos and videos, without the blurriness caused by movement.